 There are plenty of snow-swirled adventures on tap in the Pocono Mountains.
 During the winter, the region's snowy mountain slopes offer a collection of exhilarating snow tubing spots.
 In the Poconos, visitors of all ages can relive those cherished childhood memories of snow days spent racing down the neighborhood sledding slope.
 But, you can do it without the hassle of having to hike back uphill.

 Whether you want a fun-filled family adventure, a way to spend a perfect bluebird day with friends, or an unforgettable date night, there’s an ideal snow tubing spot in the Poconos.

 1. White Lightning Snowtubing

 At the Pocono Mountain Villas, White Lightning Snowtubing offers snowy adventures all winter long, even when the weather doesn’t cooperate.
 Open from December to March, the family-friendly location has full snow-making coverage and lights for night tubing.
 The park is also ideal for youngsters.
-There’s an easy-to-use Magic Carpet Lift for snow tubers to access the six lanes and even a Tiny Tot Tube & Play Area set aside for pint-sized visitors.
+There’s an easy-to-use Magic Carpet Lift for snow tubers to access the six lanes.

 2. Ski Big Bear at Masthope Mountain